The CELTA pre-interview task has quite a reputation among students given that it forms a crucial part of the entry onto any CELTA course.

 Thinking way back to 2007 (makes me feel old!), I remember being quite nervous about it.
 This was probably because it wasn’t that difficult, therefore I was thinking too much about it.

-Remember, the pre-interview task is not going to include high-level stuff.
-It is to make you think about what you will need to do on the course.
+Remember, the CELTA pre-interview task is not going to include high-level grammar points or questions about teaching.
+Instead, it is to designed to make you think about what you will need to do on the course.

 Even today, I still confuse some tenses and word forms but it does not matter.
 The main thing is that I respond to students, prepare well for lessons and help them to learn.